SonaraSelect/Obsidian/audreyland/Stories/World of Jint/Concepts and Systems/Blood Magic.md

 - The magic can make lives simpler but in the wrong hands this technology is INCREDIBLY DANGEROUS
 # Blood Magic

 Blood magic is a controversial topic.
 Nations that widely believe [[Revnyris]] to resemble only bloodshed and violence will treat Blood Magic as an evil forbidden act, while nations that see [[Revnyris]] as a positive symbol of finding purpose will likely base their entire societies around the use of Blood Magic.
-The [[Land of Golden Hands]] are responsible for almost all major advancements in Blood Magic, as they deeply worship [[Revnyris]] and her ideals.
+The [[Land of Crimson Hands]] are responsible for almost all major advancements in Blood Magic, as they deeply worship [[Revnyris]] and her ideals.

 The gift of Revnyris, all people who hope to appease her in all her glory must have some skills within this magic to be noticed.
 Blood magic comes from a certain substance found in some people's blood called [[Jint]].